Loading Dock Safety Hazards & Safe Work Procedure

 • Include elements of an effective powered lift truck safety program in training and safety meetings.

-• When you are working in a warehouse, it is important to always wear suitable clothing and safety shoes or boots.
-This will help to protect you from potential hazards that may be present in the warehouse environment.
+• When working in a warehouse, it is important to always wear suitable clothing and safety shoes or boots.
+This will help protect you from potential hazards in the warehouse environment.

 • When getting in and out of the cab, always use 3-point contact.
 That means either two feet and one hand or two hands and one foot on the vehicle at all times.
 This will help you keep your balance and avoid falling.

-• When you’re working in the warehouse, it’s important to be aware of your surroundings at all times.
-Keep an eye out for other workers and vehicles, especially near doorways and at the ends of the aisles.
-If you see someone or something coming, make sure to move out of the way quickly and safely.
+• When working in the warehouse, it’s important to be aware of your surroundings at all times.
+Look for other workers and vehicles, especially near doorways and at the ends of the aisles.
+If you see someone or something coming, move out of the way quickly and safely.

-• When you are backing up, always be aware of your surroundings and look in the direction that you are traveling.
-This will help you avoid any potential accidents or obstacles.
+• When backing up, always be aware of your surroundings and look in the direction you are traveling.
+This will help you avoid potential accidents or obstacles.

 Loading Dock Inspections